 - Total economic losses due to electrical hazards exceeds $4 billion each year.

 Children under 6 years of age are at an elevated risk of electrical injury.
 All it takes is one wrong move by an inquisitive youngster to result in tragedy.

 Just like with other safety hazards, education and adult supervision can go a long way toward reducing your child’s risk of an electrical accident.
-Today let’s look at three important electrical safety topics kids should learn about from an early age:
+Today let’s look at three important electrical safety tips for kids: